yjg30737/pyqt-image-file-explorer-table-widget/README.md

 * Set cell margin (set space between cells) with `setCellMargin(margin: int)`
 * Resize friendly
 * If you want to add grid(no grid by default), use `setShowGrid(f: bool)` even though this is provided by `QTableWidget` originally.
+* `showTinyImageBigger(f: bool)` to expand image which is so small that it's hard to see

 ## Example
 ```python